mendix/docs/content/refguide/oql-from-clause.md

 `[ ON <constraint> ]` constrains the specified entity in the `JOIN` part of the `FROM` clause.
 The constraint syntax is similar to that of the `WHERE` clause.
 Only the entities and `FROM` aliases from the current and preceding `JOIN` elements can be used in the constraint.

-Using constraints is optional—the system will generate the appropriate `JOIN` condition based on the specified `entity_path`.
+Using constraints is optional – the system will generate the appropriate `JOIN` condition based on the specified `entity_path`.

 #### 2.3.3 JOIN Types